Priyanka Chopra and Nick Jonas Share First Pics From Wedding Weekend

 During the female-centric Mehendi ceremony (also called a Mehendi or Henna ceremony), red-orange mehndi "stain" is applied to the bride's hands and feet.
 Guests can also choose to get henna applied.

+The Mehendi ceremony was held by the palace pool.
+The theme was "The Blue City," an ode to Jodhpur.
+The event featured blues, yellow and white decor.

-While Priyanka was busy at that event, Nick, the male guests and some palace staff played a game of cricket.
+While Priyanka was busy at that event, Nick, the male guests and some palace staff played cricket and baseball.

 At the Sangeet ceremony, she and Nick and their guests performed dance skits showing how the couple met.